Exemptions to SCA

 Judopay will not currently automatically apply for transaction exemptions on behalf of the merchant.

-- Low-Risk Transactions: The Transaction Risk Analysis (TRA) exemption flag allows for certain remote transactions to be exempt from SCA, provided a robust risk analysis is performed.
+- Low-Risk Transactions: The Transaction Risk Analysis (TRA) exemption flag allows for certain remote transactions to be exempt from SCA including low value transactions, provided a robust risk analysis is performed.

 - Trusted Beneficiaries (Whitelisting): This exemption flag gives the card holder the option to add the merchant to their trusted list.